-As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.
+As a distinct component of the State's quality improvement strategy, provide information in the following fields to detail the State's 06/02/2025 methods for discovery and remediation.

 a.
 Methods for Discovery: Service Plan Assurance/Sub-assurances a.
-Sub-assurance: Service plans address all participants assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means.
+Sub-assurance: Service plans address all participants' assessed needs (including health and safety risk factors) and personal goals, either by the provision of waiver services or through other means.